craycrayfish/adv-atk-neu/README.md

 # adv-atk-neu

 ## Getting started
 The class ParticleClassifier is written to aid in all aspects: from preparation of data to evaluating the attack on the model. x and y represent the pre-processed images and labels respectively.
 Each data set has 3 versions: train, test and attacked.
-If no data sets are explicitly passed into them, most functions would execute into nMost functions return self so functions can be chained.
+If no data sets are explicitly passed into them, most functions would execute into the data set in the class that makes most sense.
+Most functions return self so functions can be chained.
 An example of building a model and evaluating an attack is shown:

 ```
 classifier = ParticleClassifier()\